Lappeenranta: Climate changes

 Between 2000 and 2017 the temperature change was greater than the whole previous century, with +1.2 °C (higher values than Helsinki or Oulu).
 Since 2000 the number of warm days (> 24 °C) has become 2 per year, while the 1900 data indicates only 2 days per decade.
 From the first half of the twentieth century the days above 24 °C changed from rare to occasional in the second half to regular in the present century.
-There was also a 17.5 decrease in temperature below -1 °C for the same comparison period.
-2015 was the hottest year since 1900.
-Having one of the less than 50 days with freezing days.
-Work to reduce the temperature increase has been carried out, the city is again among the best 45 cities in the world in the WWF City Challenge 2016.
+There was also a 17.5 decrease in temperature below −1 °C for the same comparison period.
+2015 was the hottest year since 1900, having one of the less than 50 days with freezing days.
+Work to reduce the temperature increase has been carried out; the city is again among the best 45 cities in the world in the WWF City Challenge 2016.
 One of the goals is to reduce carbon dioxide by 30% by 2020 and zero emissions by 2050.
+According to the 1961-1990 climate norms, the climate of Lappeenranta was a climate of continental subarctic zone (Köppen: Dfc) closely bordering on the humid continental climate (Köppen: Dfb).
+Compared to decades ago, the total amount of precipitation has also increased somewhat.